Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Abstract

 \section{Abstract}

-We consider Gaussian fields of real symmetric, complex Hermitian or quaternionic Hermitian matrices over an electrical network, and describe how the isomorphisms with random walks for these fields make appear topological expansions encoded by ribbon graphs.
-We further consider matrix valued Gaussian fields twisted by an orthogonal, unitary or symplectic connection.
-In this case the isomorphisms make appear traces of holonomies of the connection along random walk loops parametrized by border cycles of ribbon graphs.
+We consider Gaussian fields of real symmetric, complex Hermitian or quaternionic Hermitian matrices over an electrical network, and describe how the isomorphisms between these fields and random walks give rise to topological expansions encoded by ribbon graphs.
+We further consider matrix-valued Gaussian fields twisted by an orthogonal, unitary or symplectic connection.
+In this case the isomorphisms involve traces of holonomies of the connection along random walk loops parametrized by boundary cycles of ribbon graphs.

-\subjclass[2010]{60G15, 81T18, 81T25 (primary), and 60B20, 60J55 (secondary)} \keywords{discrete gauge theory, Gaussian free field, Gaussian orthogonal ensemble, Gaussian symplectic ensemble, Gaussian unitary ensemble, isomorphism theorems, holonomy, matrix integrals, matrix models, random matrices, random walks, ribbon graphs, topological expansion, Wilson loops}
+\subjclass[2010]{60G15, 81T18, 81T25 (primary), and 15B52, 60J55 (secondary)} \keywords{discrete gauge theory, Gaussian free field, Gaussian orthogonal ensemble, Gaussian symplectic ensemble, Gaussian unitary ensemble, isomorphism theorems, holonomy, matrix integrals, matrix models, random matrices, random walks, ribbon graphs, topological expansion, Wilson loops}